b-cell-immunology/sciReptor/README.md

 ###Installation

 Due to several external tools and various dependencies, sciReptor will take around half an hour to be setup up.
-Step-by-step guides for the host and the toolkit itself (including demo datasets) are available.
-However, in case you want to have a look at it first, there is also a completely set up **[virtual machine available][]** (as VirtualBox 4.3 appliance), which contains every- thing including two pre-installed demo datasets.
+A [step-by-step guide](INSTALLATION.md) for the host and the toolkit itself (including demo datasets) is available.
+However, in case you want to have a look at it first, there is also a completely set up **[virtual machine available][]** (as VirtualBox 4.3 appliance), which contains everything including two pre-installed demo datasets.

 [virtual machine available]: http://b-cell-immunology.dkfz.de/sciReptor_VMs/